uberspark/uberxmhf/xmhf/doc/setup-xmhf64.md

 XMHF64 and to launch the guest operating system.
 This usually requires the user to select different menu entries in GRUB.

 GRUB 2 needs to be launched by BIOS.
 EFI / UEFI is not supported.
+This means that XMHF likely does not work on disks formatted as GPT (XMHF works on MBR).

 The boot sequence is:
 1. The machine starts, BIOS starts running